Lab-Astek/Planificator/README.md

 ## Deployment

-1. Configure environment variables in the `.env` at the root of the repository:
+1. Configure environment variables in the `.env` file at the root of the repository

 2. Run `docker-compose up --build`